scionproto/scion/doc/manuals/gateway.rst

 Basic SIG Pair
 --------------

-The simplest deployment uses one SIG per AS to tunnel IP traffic between two SCION ASes.
-In this example, AS ``1-ff00:0:110`` and AS ``1-ff00:0:111`` each run a SIG.
+The simplest deployment uses a pair of SIGs to tunnel IP traffic between them.
+In this example, the two SIGs are respectively in AS ``1-ff00:0:110`` and AS ``1-ff00:0:111``.

 Each SIG requires two configuration files, with an optional third: